artefactual-labs/am/compose/README.md

 And install Docker CE following [these instructions](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/).

+Install the `rng-tools` daemon if you want to set up GPG encrypted spaces.
+The Storage Service container should have access to the `/dev/random` device.

 ### Docker and Linux

 Docker will provide instructions on how to use it as a non-root user.
 This may not be desirable for all.